Ataxite: Classification

 Most ataxites belong to the IVB group or are classified as "Iron, ungrouped" because they do not fit in any of the groups currently recognized by meteorite classification.
 Some ataxites belong to the IAB group and fall into the sHL (high-Au, low-Ni subgroup), sLH (low-Au, high-Ni subgroup), sHH (high-Au, high-Ni subgroup) and "ung" subgroup (does not fit any subgroup of IAB).
 Only a couple of ataxites have been classified into the IAB complex and the IIF, IVA, IIAB, IIIAB groups.

 Abundance

-They are a rare class, with none of the about 50 observed iron meteorite falls being an ataxite, however, the largest meteorite ever, the Hoba meteorite (found 1920 in Namibia, weight 60 tons), belongs to this class.
-A Tibetan Buddhist statue, the Iron Man, was likely carved from an ataxite meteorite.
-It might even be made from a fragment of the Chinga meteorite.
+They are a rare class, with none of the about 50 observed iron meteorite falls being an ataxite; however, the largest meteorite ever found, the 60-ton Hoba meteorite (discovered 1920 in Namibia), belongs to this class.
+A Tibetan Buddhist statue, the Iron Man, was likely carved from an ataxite meteorite, and may have been made from a fragment of the Chinga meteorite.
 Other examples of ataxites are the Dronino meteorite and pieces of the Gebel Kamil.